codedread/bitjs/README.md

 ## Introduction

-A set of JavaScript modules to handle binary data in JS (using Typed Arrays).
+A set of dependency-free JavaScript modules to handle binary data in JS (using Typed Arrays).
 Includes:

   * bitjs/archive: Unarchiving files (unzip, unrar, untar) in the browser, implemented as Web Workers and allowing progressively unarchiving while streaming.
   * bitjs/file: Detect the type of file from its binary signature.